m040601/my-awesome-stars/README.md

 - [cooker](https://github.com/TiddlyWiki/cooker) - cook and ginsu for making and dicing tiddlywiki classic
 - [methadone](https://github.com/davetron5000/methadone) - Kick the bash habit - start your command line scripts off right in Ruby
 - [simsalabim](https://github.com/kl/simsalabim) - Easy upload and batch upload to a Google Picasa account
-- [exceptional_individual](https://github.com/kl/exceptional_individual) - A bunch of Ruby scripts to download Leper's Colony (somethingawful.com banlist), store the data in a YAML-file and seed it to a MongoDB database.
 - [autorefresh](https://github.com/logankoester/autorefresh) - Automatically refresh your browser when a file has changed (using WebSockets)
 - [anyplayer](https://github.com/sunny/anyplayer) - Interact with the currently running music player.
 Supports iTunes Mac, iTunes Windows, Spotify Mac, Rdio Mac, MPD, Rhythmbox, Amarok and XMMS2.
 - [delicious-couch](https://github.com/stevenwilkin/delicious-couch) - Back up saved bookmarks from Delicous to CouchDB using Ruby